krischer/LASIF/doc/index.rst

                  id       latitude      longitude      elevation    local depth
     ===========================================================================

+The information given with this command will be the one LASIF uses.
+This is useful if the event has more then one origin and you want to know which one LASIF actually uses.
 Notice that the event currently has no data associated with it.
 We will fix this in the next section.

 .. note::